 The Penn in Washington student group is an organization comprised of undergrads who are passionate about politics and policy, have interned in Washington during their time at Penn (or intend to), and want to be a resource for other students considering a semester or summer in D.C.
 You may reach out to board members directly (their emails are listed below) if you are interested!

 Throughout the school year, the PIW student board conducts outreach to students, arranges events for likeminded undergrads, advises PIW staff as we develop our events and activities, and assists with events on campus.
 PIW board members serve as ambassadors for PIW and are great resources for students to learn more about DC and internship opportunities throughout the year.

-Members of the PIW Student Advisory Board:
+Members of the Penn in Washington Student Board:

-Alyssa Yun (email@example.com) is a junior studying Philosophy, Politics & Economics and Business Economics & Public Policy in Wharton.
+Alyssa Yun (email@example.com) is a senior studying Philosophy, Politics & Economics and Business Economics & Public Policy in Wharton.
 She is interested in international trade law and economic policy.
 She writes articles on health, education and welfare policy for the Penn Wharton Public Policy Initiative Student Group and is part of the board of Penn Microfinance Club.

-Louis Lin (email@example.com) is a Sophomore in the College and is majoring in Political Science and Health and Societies.
+Louis Lin (email@example.com) is a sophomore in the College and is majoring in Political Science and Health and Societies.
 His interests are in health and education policy.
 He loves the Penn in Washington program and hope that even more students attend its events and its semester program.

-Catherine Monk (firstname.lastname@example.org) is a Sophomore majoring in Political Science with a double minor in French and Law and Society.
+Catherine Monk (firstname.lastname@example.org) is a sophomore majoring in Political Science with a double minor in French and Law and Society.
 She hopes to attend law school after graduation and then work for a civil rights organization.